-Compare tickets for the 2022 Women’s Euro, which will take place in England.
-The 2022 European Women’s Football Championship will be the thirteenth edition of this competition which brings together the best European nations in women’s football.
-Originally scheduled for 2021, the Women’s Football Euro has finally been postponed to 2022 due to the global health crisis.
-The tournament will therefore take place from July 6 to July 31, 2022.
+Compare prices for Women’s Euro 2022 tickets.
+The 2022 European Women’s Football Championship will take place in England and will be the thirteenth edition of this competition, which brings together the best European nations in women’s football.
+Originally planned to take place in 2021, the Women’s European Football Championship was finally rescheduled to the summer of 2022.
+The tournament will take place from July 6 to July 31, 2022.

 Compare and buy Women’s Euro football tickets online

-Check out the list of European Women’s Football Championship fixtures now and start comparing ticket prices for the 2022 Women’s Euro of football in England.
+Check out the list of European Women’s Football Championship fixtures now and start comparing ticket prices for the Women’s Euro 2022 in England.

 The stadiums and host cities of the 2022 Women’s Euro Cup in England

-The 2023 Women's European championship will take place in ten stadiums, spread in 9 english cities.
+The 2022 Women’s European Championship will occur in ten stadiums, spread over 9 English cities.